caburj/transaccion/NOTES.md

 - fix the location of the current balance
 - fix the location of the delete button
 - put tooltips in the input fields
+- post to facebook with blog-entry
+- post to twitter
+- query

 ## Issues